Productivity-app-jlss/YURUP-Android/README.md

 * Create
 * Profile

-Optional:

 **Flow Navigation** (Screen to Screen)
 * Forced Log-in -> Account creation if no log in is available
 * View activities in home screen
 * Create new activites if there's no exsiting ones.
-* Join activities with join code if an exsiting activity is shared.
+* Join existing activities with join code.
 * Edit profile under profile setting